denissosnowsky/superheros/README.md

 Then in the project directory run:

-### `yarn run install:project`
+### `yarn run install:client`

-This command will install all the needed dependencies to the client and server;
+This command will install all the needed dependencies to the client.

 ## Step 3

+Then in the project directory run:

+### `yarn run install:server`

+This command will install all the needed dependencies to the server.

+## Step 4

 This project uses postgresql database to store data.\
 Now you need to tell the server the URL that points to your own database.